OCHA-DAP/hdx-python-api/README.md

 Let's start with a simple example that also ensures that the library is working properly.
 This assumes you are using Linux, but you can do something similar on Windows:

-1. Create the API key if you haven't already.
-Look it up on the HDX website as mentioned above, then put it into a file in your home directory:
+1. If you just want to read data from HDX, then an API key is not necessary.
+However, if you want to write data to HDX, then you need to register on the website to obtain an API key.
+Please see above about where to find it on the website.
+Once you have it, then put it into a file in your home directory:

         cd ~
         echo xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx > .hdxkey